TZ-fn/CovidMap/README.md

 ## About

-This is an app that allows users to check various statistics about Covid-19 around the world.
+This is an app that allows users to check various statistics about Covid-19 from around the world.

 This app uses the [disease.sh](https://disease.sh/) API as a source of data.